5 or 6 Panel Genetic Testing – What to Know

 Genetic diseases impact on the horse as well as causing emotional and financial pain for horse owners and breeders.
 To help breeders make informed decisions, AQHA-NZ offers a panel test for six genetic diseases through Massey University:

 The effects of these genetic diseases are wide-ranging, from mild and manageable to severe and terminal.
 Passing these diseases on to successive generations often causes unnecessary suffering and also leads to financial losses for breeders.

-To get a 5 Panel test you can either send a Hair Sample to the AQHA-NZ office with your registration form, or you can do this yourself through Massey University.
+To get a 5 or 6 Panel test you can either send a Hair Sample to the AQHA-NZ office with your registration form, or you can do this yourself through Massey University.

 An autosomal recessive disease caused by mutation in the GBE1 gene.

 Affects: Approximately 8-10 percent of American Quarter Horses; Paints can be carriers, as can Appaloosas and breeds that descend from the American Quarter Horse.
 An estimated 3 or more percent of second- and third-term abortions are caused by GBED.

 Description: The mutation of the GBE1 gene reduces the function of the glycogen branching enzyme so that cardiac and skeletal muscle, the liver and the brain cannot store and mobilize glycogen.
 Because glycogen provides energy to the muscles, the inability to properly store and mobilize it leads to muscle weakness and eventually death.
 GBED results in second- and third-term abortions and stillborn foals, and researchers think many aborted and stillborn foals whose cause of death was not previously identified might have had GBED.
 Foals that survive to birth generally die or are euthanized within 8 weeks of age.
 Although a few foals have survived to the age of 4 months, GBED is always fatal.